SuleimanFarah/sunpy/GSOC/2019/GSoC-2019-Pulkit-Gera.md

 The various fields are explained as follows:-

 * File_name: Name of the file
 * Function_name: The function in the file.
-Its under the impression that one file will have one function as we dont want to interfere with other function within the same file’s data.
+Its under the impression that one file will have one function as we dont want to interfere with other function within the same file's data.
 * Version: It contains the version which it has.
 The originally downloaded will be referred as 1 and every subsequent override will be updated and stored.This will be used for versioning of the data.
 * Skip_hash: This will be used to identify whether the hash of the downloaded file needs to be checked after downloading or not.
 * Last_modified: This will be used to request a file with a different modified time.